 La Latina is certainly an expat favourite as it’s one of the most multicultural neighborhoods in Madrid.
 But don’t worry.
-Even though you’ll find lots of expat neighbours, this is as close as you’ll get to experiencing Spanish culture without leaving Centro.
+Even though you’ll find lots of expat neighbours, this's as close as you’ll get to experiencing Spanish culture without leaving Centro.

 What makes La Latina a great neighborhood is that it’s colourful, youthful, and entirely safe.
 So go enjoy your life in La Latina without stressing about safety.

 Lavapiés is perfect for those who want to live amongst an eclectic mix of nationalities and are looking for cheaper rent to fit their budgeted cost of living in Madrid.